fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7a.md

-The default functionality of the creation form is quite confusing, because after creating a new anecdote using the form nothing seems to be happening.
+The default functionality of the creation form is quite confusing, because nothing seems to be happening after creating a new anecdote using the form.